chienlax/brats_challenge/docs/data_overview.md

 # BraTS Post-treatment Dataset Overview

+This document consoliPercentages are computed relative to all tumor-class 2. **Case-level triage**
+   - Use `generate_case_statistics.py --case CASE_ID` to visualize histograms and label percentages.
+   - Open the volume inspector web app for manual slice checks around suspicious volumes.
+   - Produce GIFs focusing on `t2f` or `t1c` with overlays for quick stakeholder review.ls (labels 1–4).
+These numbers are reproduced in `outputs/dataset_stats.json`.

-This document consolidates the essential facts about the BraTS 2025 post-treatment glioma dataset hosted in this repository, using the analytics scripts and notebook delivered alongside the data.
+Color legend (aligned with the official BraTS guidance and used across visualization and GIF scripts):es the essential facts about the BraTS 2025 post-treatment glioma dataset hosted in this repository, using the analytics scripts delivered alongside the data.
 Share it with anyone who needs a one-stop reference on data geometry, modality coverage, label semantics, and available tooling.

 ---